mihirrd/next-blog/posts/timezones.md

 ### Timekeeping in programming

+Understanding the history of timezones is just the beginning.
+What makes time truly tricky in programming today is how deeply it hides in every layer of an application.
+Time affects logs, cache expiration, rate limits, analytics, even user experience.
+And the complexity isn’t always obvious.
+You might think your framework or library has it covered, until one day a bug slips through because a date was parsed differently on another server, or a job ran at the wrong hour due to a DST shift.

+Timezone bugs don’t just affect the backend code.
+They can confuse users, customer support teams, QA testers, and even business teams trying to read reports.
+These are the kinds of issues that are hard to detect in testing, but easy to get blamed for in production.
+That’s why it’s important to approach time with care across the whole stack, not just where you're formatting or storing dates.

-Now that we know the foundational information, here are some things I learned about keeping up with the time in programming.
+With that in mind, here are some best practices I’ve learned that help make working with time less painful and more predictable.

+- **Using IANATimezones**
-- Do not, I repeat, DO NOT try to maintain timezone offsets on your own.
+<br>Do not try to maintain timezone offsets on your own.
 Do not reinvent the wheel.
 Use IANAtimezones, also known as the tz database.
 It contains the code and data that represent the history of local time for many representative locations around the globe.
 It is updated periodically to reflect changes made by political bodies to time zone boundaries, UTC/GMT offsets, and Daylight-Saving rules.
 Utilize APIs that use the latest IANATimezones by default.

+- **Use Full IANA Timezone identifiers**
-- Be careful with timezone abbreviations in code as they're not standardized globally.
+<br>Be careful with timezone abbreviations in code as they're not standardized globally.
 For example, "EST" could mean Eastern Standard Time in the US or Eastern Standard Time in Australia.
 Always use full IANA timezone identifiers in your code (e.g., "America/New_York" rather than "EST").

-- Always store timestamps in UTC in your database.
-This provides a consistent reference point and handles edge cases like leap seconds.
+- **Store timestamps in UTC in your database**
+<br>This provides a consistent reference point and handles edge cases like leap seconds.
 Only convert to local timezones when displaying times to users.
 Any date/time calculations must be performed in UTC.

+- **Consistent timezones across systems**
-- For distributed systems, ensure all services and databases use the same timezone (UTC) to prevent synchronization issues when data moves between services.
+<br>For distributed systems, ensure all services and databases use the same timezone (UTC) to prevent synchronization issues when data moves between services.

+- **Get the Formatting right**
-- Consider cultural differences in date/time formatting.
+<br>Consider cultural differences in date/time formatting.
 Some regions use DD/MM/YYYY while others use MM/DD/YYYY.
 Support internationalization standards for displaying dates and times.

+- **Define and maintain timezones list**
-- Maintain a clearly defined and documented list of supported timezones in your application.
+<br>Maintain a clearly defined and documented list of supported timezones in your application.
 This ensures that if a timezone gets deprecated, users can be easily migrated to an alternative.
 Ensure users are properly informed if such a migration occurs.

-Over the past couple of years, one important thing I have learnt is that building software products that users love has a lot more dimensions than a software developer might think.
-The realisation and a deep understanding of these dimensions perhaps sets apart a good _Product Engineer_ from a Software Engineer.
+Over the past couple of years, one important thing I have learned is that building software products that users love has a lot more dimensions than a software developer might think.
+We often focus on solving technical problems, but building a good product also means thinking about the people who will use it.
+You have to consider things like design, usability, international users, accessibility, and edge cases that might seem unimportant during development.
+Timezones are one of those tricky areas that seem small but can cause a lot of frustration if handled poorly.
+The realization and a deep understanding of these dimensions perhaps sets apart a good _Product Engineer_ from just a Software Engineer.